Who am I?

 Usually folk want hands on navigation skills but I always go through the range of skills to some degree – route planning, group management, hazards, emergency procedure, first aid, equipment, flora and fauna, wild camping, history and archaeology and industrial heritage.
 Pretty much anything you want to know and there’s plenty of chat.
 We can concentrate on any aspect by request.
 No racing flat out up hills either!

-Group size can be two / three / four up to a maximum of ten at £ 50.00 a head per day but with a maximum cost of £200.00 for the whole group.
-Personal tailored skills sessions at £150.00 a day.
+Group size can be three or four up to a maximum of ten at £ 50.00 a head per day but with a maximum cost of £200.00 for the whole group.
+Personal tailored skills sessions at £175.00 a day.
 Evening sessions are from £12.00 to £65.00 per person.
 I also do Mountain Leader (ML) pre-assessment and refresher days, ML Training and Assessment by arrangement with an approved provider too.

 Wild camping is usually an overnight.
 Mid morning start, camp high, an evening walk and return the following morning. £300.00.
 Group size maximum of eight.